vmxdev/xenoeye/CONFIG.md

 #### `filter` key

 A rule in a BPF-like language that describes this monitoring object.
-Any netflow fields that are known to the system can be used in the rule.
+Any netflow fields and functions that are known to the system can be used in the rule.

 An empty filter is allowed, in this case all flows will be included in the monitoring object.